RezaBaiat/TEST/misc/tutorials/challenges/DependencyInjection.md

 ## Disadvantages of using external Package
-- can not be used in reflections when u inject from server
+- can not be used in reflections when u inject from server & server rendering